abhi-nowww/Brass-And-Metal-Detector/README.md

 ## Overview

 This project utilizes YOLOv8, a state-of-the-art object detection model, for detecting objects in images.
 The code provides functionalities for training the model on a custom dataset, validating the trained model, and making predictions on new images.
+For generating the Annotation of images i have done this through app.cvat.ai

 ## Dependencies